 Slovenia’s Adriatic coast might be small in size, yet it is exceptionally beautiful.
-My absolute favourite town to explore on the Slovenian seaside is Piran, a small town situated on a long and narrow peninsula.
-Piran is very photogenic; Tartini Square, the colourful pastel buildings, the maze-like streets and the orange rooftops are an absolute joy to photograph!
+My absolute favorite town to explore on the Slovenian seaside is Piran, a small town situated on a long and narrow peninsula.
+Piran is very photogenic; Tartini Square, the colorful pastel buildings, the maze-like streets, and the orange rooftops are an absolute joy to photograph!
 Here are my personal best things to do in Piran.

 The best things to do in Piran, Slovenia

 Besides being the best spot for a view of the whole town, you only pay €2 to enter the walls (make sure you bring euro coins).
 To this day, the town of Piran has preserved its medieval character as a clustered town fabric, surrounded by a town wall.
 You can easily spend an hour roaming to the different parts of the walls and getting the best shots of Piran.

 The streets in town are narrow and the perfect place to just walk around and find new corners as you do so.
 You can start anywhere, but I like to first walk from the parking garage past the pretty cemetery gate, then to Walls of Piran, the St. George’s Parish Church.
 After all these higher viewpoints I make it a challenge to head down the alleys and find Tartini Square.
 Believe it or not, I keep finding new places and the last one was First of May Square – wow how pretty it was!